blx/scrollbar-defender/README.md

 Overriding native scroll behaviour is [evil][0] in 95% of cases.

-It’s **viscerally frustrating**, like reading over someone's shoulder at twice their speed or typing Java getter/setters with your nose.
+It’s **viscerally frustrating**, like reading over someone’s shoulder at twice their speed, and because most people do it wrong it **sabotages** your interactions with the computer.
+Please just don’t.

 ### usage